 In Loch Primary School we ensure the views of the pupils, parents/carers and staff are taken account of in this process.
-Pupils regularly reflect on their own learning and the progress of the school within their own classroom setting and through their involvement in a wide range of committees including Pupil Council, Sports Council, Health and Eco Committee, Rights Respecting School Committee, as School Captains, as Junior Road Safety Officers and Social Enterprise Committee.
+Pupils regularly reflect on their own learning and the progress of the school within their own classroom setting and through their involvement in a wide range of committees.
 Parent/carer involvement along with their ideas and suggestions given through formal and informal meetings with staff, reporting back on pupil progress, feedback at class and whole school events and through questionnaires via our app, all provide opportunities for parental reflection on school improvement.
-Staff are committed to an ethos of continuous improvement and actively engage in this process through their involvement in regular and planned staff meetings and curriculum groups within the school and across the Cathkin Learning Community.
+Staff are committed to an ethos of continuous improvement and actively engage in this process through their involvement in regular and planned staff meetings and curriculum groups within the school.